-As set out in more detail in question 2.1 above, Austrian companies are subject to strict capital maintenance rules, which generally (subject to exemptions which are described in questions 2.1 above) do not permit up-stream guarantees or other up-stream securities.
+As set out in more detail in question 2.1 above, Austrian companies are subject to strict capital maintenance rules, which generally (subject to exemptions which are described in question 2.1 above) do not permit upstream guarantees or other upstream securities.
 Thus, in case of acquisition of shares in a company, such acquisition must not be collateralised by shares of the target company.
 The same restrictions apply to "sister subsidiaries", if they are directly or indirectly subsidiaries of the target's direct and indirect shareholders.

-On the other hand, down-stream collateral, such as shares in a direct or indirect shareholder company (holding company) of the target company, can serve as collateral for the acquisition financing without violating the down-stream collateral capital maintenance rules.
+On the other hand, downstream collateral, such as shares in a direct or indirect shareholder company (holding company) of the target company, can serve as collateral for the acquisition financing without violating the downstream collateral capital maintenance rules.